 Check out the author's information on the publisher's website to see if they have information or a sample contract, e.g. an open access journal where authors retain copyright or a journal where copyright is assigned but some rights are retained by the author.

 If your publication is open access then you will have the right to reuse your own work (as will others).
 In most cases you retain the copyright and give a licence to the publisher to use the work.

 Many more traditional agreements will involve 'transfer' or 'assignment' of copyright to the publisher.
 If this is the case then carefully check what things you can do with your work.

-Check publishers' policies about rights in the different versions of a work in the Sherpa/Romeo database
+Check publishers' policies about rights in the different versions of a work, e.g. Sherpa/Romeo database.

 Committee on Publication Ethics (COPE) - identifies principles of transparency and best practice for scholarly publications.
 COPE provides advice to editors and publishers on all aspects of publication ethics, in particular how to handle research and publication misconduct.
 COPE members are expected to follow a code of conduct for journal editors.
 Search 'Member' page for journal or publisher.